 Formed in 1986, the Mississippi Research Consortium (MRC) includes Mississippi's four research universities: Jackson State University, Mississippi State University, the University of Mississippi, and the University of Southern Mississippi.
-The MRC's Board of Directors is made up of the Chief Research Officers from these institutions.
+The MRC's Board of Directors is comprised of the Chief Research Officers from these institutions.
 The board serves as the Science and Technology Research Advisors to both the Executive Branch and the Legislature and integrates science and technology initiatives with economic development plans in Mississippi.
 The creation of the Mississippi Universities Research Authority (MURA) Act of 1992 was the product of the collaboration among the MRC, MRC Technology Transfer Task Force, and the Board of Trustees of State Institutions of Higher Learning.

 Not long after its inception, MRC became involved not only with joint research activities but also with human resource development programs and science policy at both the state and national levels.